 Parents are important pillars of support for their children.
 You want your child to feel comfortable telling you about their problems so that you can work through it together with them.

-Open, honest communication is the first crucial step in building strong relationships grounded in trust – so your kids can feel secure in opening up about their troubles with you.
+Open, honest communication is the first crucial step in building strong relationships grounded in trust.
+Your children can feel secure in opening up about their troubles with you.
 Let your children know that you are aware of this issue, and you want to know if they are going through such troubles.
 Reiterate that it’s okay for them to share and that they should not fear being judged by you even if it’s embarrassing to them.

 The last thing you would want your child to feel is that they are being judged for their problems.